BenjaminBrandtner/REPL-in-C/README.md

 # REPL-in-C
-An exercise for myself to create a Read-Evaluate-Print-Loop and/or simple console-like program.
+An exercise for myself to create a Read-Evaluate-Print-Loop and/or simple shell-like program.

 With some help of the tutorial at http://www.buildyourownlisp.com/ .